- Contact information

 - DNR invasive species staff

-To prevent the spread of the Emerald Ash Borer and other invasive insects, the DNR has developed a permanent rule that prohibits visitors from bringing firewood into Wisconsin State Parks and onto other state-managed lands from out of state or from locations farther than 25 miles away from the property.
+To prevent the spread of the Emerald Ash Borer and other invasive insects, the DNR has developed a permanent rule that prohibits visitors from bringing firewood into Wisconsin State Parks and onto other state-managed lands from locations farther than 10 miles away from the property (effective June 1, 2014).
 Wood from state certified vendors is exempted from this regulation.

-To help with trip planning, this series of maps is available showing the 25-mile radius around each state campground.
-If camping at county, municipal, or private campgrounds, call ahead for their firewood regulations.
+To help with trip planning, this series of maps is available showing the 10-mile radius around each state campground.
+If camping at county, municipal or private campgrounds, call ahead for their firewood regulations.

 NOTE: Hardwood firewood may not leave emerald ash borer (EAB) quarantined areas to enter non-quarantined areas, according to state law.

-Currently, the EAB quarantined areas include Brown, Crawford, Dane, Dodge, Douglas, Fond du Lac, Jefferson, Kenosha, La Crosse, Milwaukee, Ozaukee, Racine, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha and Winnebago Counties.
+Currently, the EAB quarantined areas include Adams, Brown, Buffalo, Columbia, Crawford, Dane, Dodge, Douglas, Fond du Lac, Grant, Green, Iowa, Jefferson, Juneau, Kenosha, La Crosse, Lafayette, Milwaukee, Monroe, Ozaukee, Racine, Richland, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha and Winnebago Counties.
 It is possible the quarantine may include additional counties in the future (other Wisconsin counties and municipalities may have implemented firewood restrictions similar to the state quarantine regulations).